Once Upon a Time

 Instant

-If this spell is the first spell you've cast this game, you may cast it without paying its mana cost.
+If this spell is the first spell you've cast this game, you may cast this without paying this spell's mana cost.

 Look at the top five cards of your library.
 You may reveal a creature or land card from among them and put it into your hand.
 Put the rest on the bottom of your library in a random order.